0xJacky/nginx-ui/docs/guide/nginx-ui-template.md

 }
 ```

-When users input variable values in the frontend input boxes, the system will automatically generate new configuration content, as shown below:
+When users input variable values in the app input boxes, the system will automatically generate new configuration content, as shown below:

 <img src="/assets/nginx-ui-template/en/config-ui-after-input.png" width="350px" title="Config Modal" />